High-redshift JWST Observations and Primordial Non-Gaussianity: Introduction

 The standard cosmological model, based on the idea that the energy budget of the universe is currently dominated by a tiny cosmological constant $\Lambda$ plus Cold Dark Matter ($\Lambda$CDM), predicts that the initial seeds for galaxy formation are halos with relatively low masses of the order of $10^6 M_\odot$.

-The initial James Webb Space Telescope (JWST) imaging via the Cosmic Evolution Early Release Science (CEERS) survey has recently reported a population of surprisingly massive galaxy candidates at redshift $z\gsim 8$ with stellar masses of the order of $10^9 M_\odot$ \cite{2022arXiv220712338A,2022arXiv220712474F,2022arXiv220801612H,2022arXiv220802794N,Yan:2022sxd}.
+The initial James Webb Space Telescope (JWST) imaging via early release programs, such as Cosmic Evolution Early Release Science (CEERS), early release observations (ERO) and early release science (ERS), has recently reported a population of surprisingly massive galaxy candidates at redshift $z\gsim 8$ with stellar masses of the order of $10^9 M_\odot$ \cite{2022arXiv220712338A,2022arXiv220712474F,2022arXiv220801612H,2022arXiv220802794N,Yan:2022sxd}.
 Even though a spectroscopic follow-up will be necessary to confirm the observation based on photometry only, the early formation of massive galaxies reported by the JWST is hardly reconcilable with the standard $\Lambda$CDM expectations, which would require an implausible high star formation efficiency (SFE), even larger than the cosmic baryon mass budget in collapsed structures.
+It is important to stress though that various uncertainties affects the JWST measurements and might solve the tension with $\Lambda$CDM.
+For example, the calibration of JWST data may cause imprecise redshfit determination (see e.g. \cite{2023MNRAS.518.4755A,2022arXiv220807879S}), while the estimation of the stellar masses may be plagued by systematic uncertainties on the initial mass distribution, the effect of a large scatter in the star formation \cite{2022arXiv220812826M}, the impact of dust attenuation \cite{2022arXiv220906840Z}, as well as the inclusion of very bright lines from other sources beyond the stellar continuum (e.g. \cite{2022arXiv220814999E}).
+The spectroscopic follow-up and further testing on the astrophysical uncertainties will soon shed more light on the issue.

 A useful quantity to assess the viability of the $\Lambda$CDM model is the stellar mass density $\rho_*(>M_*)$ predicted above a given mass scale $M_*$.
 The stellar mass is related to the average baryon mass within each halo through the SFE, which we define as $\epsilon$, by the relation